All writing

 Open-source veterinary practice management software is a practice management system whose code is publicly available under a license that lets anyone read, run, modify, and distribute it.
 The software itself is free.
 You pay for hosting, for support if you need it, or for a managed service that handles the technical layer on your behalf.

 The license is the key point.
-A commercial PIMS vendor owns every line of code and can change the price, the export policy, or the terms of service at any time.
-With open-source software, the code is public.
-Anyone can inspect it.
-If you self-host, your data lives on your own servers.
-If you use managed hosting, your data lives in an isolated instance you control, and the underlying code is still public.
-Nobody can lock you out of it.
+A commercial PIMS vendor owns every line of code and can change the price, the export policy, or the terms of service.
+With open-source software, the code is public and can be inspected.
+If you self-host, you control the infrastructure.
+OpenVPM's managed service uses tenant-scoped data controls in shared infrastructure; it does not promise a dedicated isolated instance for each practice.

 This matters more than most people realize.
 It is not just a technical distinction.
 It determines whether you own your practice's records or rent access to them.